-9. Providence, Rhode Island
+10. Providence, Rhode Island

-The “Creative Capital” of the country’s smallest state is a great New England girls weekend destination.
-Perfect for foodies, you can spend your whole weekend seeking out the city’s best restaurants, breweries, food trucks, and pop ups.
+The “Creative Capital” of the country’s smallest state is a great New England girls’ weekend destination.
+Perfect for foodies, you can spend your whole weekend seeking out the city’s best restaurants, breweries, food trucks, and pop-ups.
 Or, make it easy and take a food tour with Rhode Island Reds.

-10. Door County, Wisconsin
+11. Door County, Wisconsin

 If you want a unique destination for a girlfriend getaway, Kirsten from Kids are a Trip suggests heading to Door County, Wisconsin where you will find shopping, delicious food, and a wine trail, as well as countless outdoor adventures.
 Door County sits at the tip of a peninsula north of Green Bay.
 Surrounded by water on three sides, the peninsula is a dream getaway with breathtaking scenery, a thriving artist community, and endless opportunities for fun.

 Door County is a popular Midwest summer and fall destination.
 The popular Door County Wine trail, which includes stops at eight local wineries, is a perfect part of a girls’ trip.
-There are cute local shops all over the peninsula, but make extra time to walk and explore downtown Fish Creek.
+There are cute local shops all over the peninsula, but take extra time to walk and explore downtown Fish Creek.
 It’s situated right on the water and there are some lovely restaurants.
 The historic White Gull Inn has a delicious French toast with cherry cream cheese filling that everyone should try once in their life.

 Be sure to leave time to explore Door County’s five state parks where visitors can try everything from kayaking to exploring the island’s lighthouses (there are 11 of them).
 Your group should also make plans to attend a local fish boil.
-Door County was settled Scandinavian immigrants and a fish boil was part of their culture.
+Door County was settled by Scandinavian immigrants and a fish boil was part of their culture.
 Many local restaurants prepare the fish according to traditional methods and tell stories along with the meal.
 It’s definitely a fun night out.

 Door County also has a lavender farm (Washington Island), you-pick orchards (cherries and apples depending on the season), and seasonal festivals.
 There is truly something for everyone in Door County.

-Where to stay: There are vacation rentals all over Door County, but consider choosing a place that is walking distance to shops and amenities.
+Where to stay: There are vacation rentals all over Door County, but consider choosing a place that is within walking distance of shops and amenities.
 Ephraim and Fish Creek are good choices.
 For a hotel stay consider Ashbrooke Hotel in Egg Harbor, Edgewater Resort in Ephraim, or White Gull Inn in Fish Creek.

-11. Excelsior Springs, Missouri
+12. Excelsior Springs, Missouri

-Back in its heyday in the late 1800s, Excelsior Springs drew hundreds tourists and families hoping to drink or soak in the supposedly healing mineral waters from the dozens springs and wells in the hillsides.
+Back in its heyday in the late 1800s, Excelsior Springs drew hundreds of tourists and families hoping to drink or soak in the supposedly healing mineral waters from the dozens of springs and wells on the hillsides.
 The springs are long closed, but now the Missouri town near Kansas City is a relaxing destination for girlfriends who want a little pampering.
 Kim from Oh My!
 Omaha recommends the fabulous spa and accommodations at The Elms Hotel & Spa, a historic hotel.

 The hotel’s lavish outdoor pool is an attraction in the summer, but the indoor spa is a year-round treat.
-The hotel’s spa is well known for The Grotto, think modern Roman bath with a steam sauna, cold plunge shower, steam shower and an exfoliation bar.
+The hotel’s spa is well known for The Grotto, think modern Roman bath with a steam sauna, cold plunge shower, steam shower, and an exfoliation bar.
 Within walking distance to the hotel, you can stop at a lively brewery called Dubious Claims and hit the shops, including the Willow Springs Mercantile, which features goods made by Missouri artisans.